zoidbergwill/presentations/2017/kubernetes-php/index.md

 ---

-## This allows us to easily move towards SOA,
+## Helps us to easily move towards SOA,

 - Easily start new projects in any language, that can rely on the same service discovery (using DNS)